 Day 7 Main islands

 After your stay on Chichimei it’s time to head back and make one last stop in one of the bigger islands named Acuadup also called Rock Island.
 This is one of the main islands of San Blas where you can buy beautiful Molas, Kuna art pieces.

 When you reach the mainland you will need tot hire a 4×4 jeep that bring you to Panama City in around 5 hours.
 This trip is like a roller coaster at first because you hit the jungle road that goes up and down left and right.
 The last hour you will ride over the Pan American Highway.

 Ship Captains to contact

 There are multiple Sail charters that can bring you from Panama to Colombia or visa versa.
-We have some experienced sailboat captains at your command on or captain page.
+We have some experienced sailboat captains at your command.
 All those captains have a great reputation and are reliable to sail with, you can book sail-tours and for a couple of days and day-trips.